 Most organisations are implementing multiple initiatives at the same time.
-This is the norm as organisations stay competitive, stay relevant and in business.
-When there are multiple projects going on all driving seemingly different behaviours.
+This is the norm as organisations stay competitive, stay relevant, and in business.
+When multiple projects are going on all driving seemingly different behaviours.
 How do we embed multiple behaviours?